 As an industry-leading ecommerce platform, Shopify naturally offers excellent security features.
 All stores are protected by an advanced SSL (secure sockets layer) certificate, and the company continually updates and patches the platform to ensure optimal security is maintained at all times.

 Shopify also boasts a suite of third-party certifications.
-For one, it’s certified as Level 1 PCI DSS (Payment Card Industry Data Security Standard) compliant, which basically means that it uses industry-leading payment processing standards.
+For one, it’s certified as Level 1 PCI DSS compliant, which basically means that it uses industry-leading payment processing standards.

-It also provides support for those shop owners who are required to abide by GDPR (General Data Protection Regulation) and CCPA (California Consumer Privacy Act) regulations.
+It also provides support for those shop owners who are required to abide by GDPR (opens in new tab)and CCPA regulations.

 Alternatives to Shopify

 There’s no doubt that Shopify is a leading ecommerce platform, but it certainly has a few flaws.
 For one, it’s quite expensive.
 With prices starting from just $6 a month, Weebly (opens in new tab) offers much more affordable ecommerce services, making it a great option for those on a tight budget.